 (4) A case for motion must set out any prior proceedings in the cause or matter with the dates thereof and the relevant facts in summary form, and must state the relief or remedy sought.

+[Rule 21 amended in Gazette 28 Jun 2011 p.
+2552.]

 22. Administration pending litigation

 (1) An application under section 35 of the Administration Act 1903 for the appointment of an administrator and receiver may be made to a Master by summons.